leonlinsx/minimal-mistakes/_posts/2020-10-02-2020-substack-review.md

 4. For simplicity I'm going to ignore the custom deals that Substack arranges with top writers to poach them.
 5. I'll acknowledge that popups before reading are annoying.
 They work though so...
 6. There used to be a support@substack.com listed somewhere but it's now become difficult to find
+7. Stripe charges both a percentage and a fixed amount, so it's especially painful if you're only charging people a small amount monthly.
+8. Such as pigeonnewsletters, findnewsletters, newsletterstack to name a few.
+There's at least 20 last I checked.
+9. "sub-heading URLs so you can share different segments of a newsletter with a different image, headline, body preview on Twitter etc"

 *If you liked this, sign up for my [finance and tech newsletter:](https://avoidboringpeople.substack.com/ "ABP")*